emazap7/emazap7.github.io/README.md

 Here is the link to the [colloquium series](https://sites.google.com/isu.edu/researchcolloquium/home) in the math department at ISU.

+The Department of Mathematics at ISU participates in the college level [EAS PhD](https://www.isu.edu/cose/programs/engineering-and-applied-science/).
+Please feel free to contact me if you would like to apply and pursue a PhD under my supervision.

 Email: emanuelezappala@isu.edu.

 Previous emails: emanuele.zappala@yale.edu (inactive), zae@usf.edu(inactive),emanuele.amedeo.zappala@ut.ee (inactive), zemanuel@umich.edu (inactive).